-(DfE Guidance on Children Missing Education - September 2016) https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/550416/Children Missing Education - statutory guidance.pdf has been taken out of school by their parents and is being educated outside the school system e.g. is in home education
+(DfE Guidance on Children Missing Education - September 2016) https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/550416/Children_Missing_Education-statutory_guidance.pdf

-(School Attendance guidance - August 2020).
-School Attendance Guidance - August 2020
+(School Attendance guidance - May 2022).
+School Attendance Guidance - May 2022

 Where a pupil leaves the School, the Local Authority will be notified as soon as grounds for the deletion are met but no later than when the name is deleted from the register.
 The grounds for deletion are where a pupil: